APSU in Spain

 You will reside with a carefully-chosen host family, staying in a double-occupancy room.
 Single-occupancy rooms and apartments may be available for an additional fee.
 Three meals will be provided every day while staying with the families.
 Laundry services are included.

 Dr. Miguel Ruiz at (931) 221-7855 or firstname.lastname@example.org

 Prof. Laura Schultz at (931) 221-7594 or email@example.com

-application fee will be charged to the student's account once the student authorizes the Office of International Education during the application process.
+This nonrefundable application fee will be charged to the student's account once the student authorizes the Office of Study Abroad and International Exchange during the application process.

 |Airfare Ticket Deposit (nonrefundable)

 |Final payment needs to be paid at APSU Cashier's Window

 This tuition is based on 3 credit hours.
 Tuition is due prior to departure and will be billed to the student's account after registration.